 Life can change in a heartbeat when someone causes a personal injury.
-At a time when you deserve to focus on healing, you may be burdened with medical bills and harassing phone calls from insurance companies and lawyers.
+At a time when you deserve to focus on healing, you may be burdened with medical bills and harassing phone calls from insurance companies and attorneys.

 Fortunately, a Lancaster personal injury lawyer could help.
 You may be entitled to compensation for your injury, and a knowledgeable legal adviser could help you determine if settlement offers are adequate to meet your future needs.
 An experienced attorney could also gather evidence to support your claim and advocate on your behalf to help you achieve fair compensation.

 A personal injury can lead to numerous consequences, some of which may not be readily apparent.
 In addition to medical expenses, the injured person is likely to miss time from work and may suffer a reduced ability to earn income in the future.
 It may be necessary to make modifications to the home to accommodate a temporary or permanent disability.

 Victims may be entitled to compensation for these consequences of the injury.
 Additionally, compensation is also often available for factors that are difficult to quantify but very real in their impact on someone’s life.
 These include pain and suffering, inconvenience, mental anguish, and loss of enjoyment of favorite activities.